kevinconvery/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Using Tweeter

+1. There are a few existing "dummy" tweets that will render when the page is started.
+The compose tweet button is at the upper right of the site; click it to write a new tweet.

+!["Page when initially loaded."]

+2. Tweets have a few constraints; they can't exceed 140 characters in length nor be blank.
+An error message will alert you if you try and send a tweet in these cases.
+There is also a counter (mentioned below) that will dynamically show the size of the tweet you're writing.

+3.

 ## Dependencies